jeffgodwyll/latex-resume/resume.md

     *Software Engineer*, September 2015 — June 2016

-    -  Successfully led a team of 3, designing and building large scale Python web applications and APIs to interact with and to visualize geospatial data using Google’s Cloud.
+    -   Successfully led a team of 3, designing and building large scale Python web applications and APIs to interact with and to visualize geospatial datasets.

-    -  Independently deployed, managed and provided technical support to clients of 2 high-traffic Geonode applications.
+    -   Independently deployed, maintained and provided technical support for 2 high-traffic Geonode applications.

 *   **Google Developer Group(GDG) Ghana**